-With the advent of hematological automated machines, complete and highly accurate hematological data and parameters can be obtained within a few minutes.
+With the advent of hematological automated machines, complete and highly accurate hematological data and parameters like complete blood count or CBC can be obtained within a few minutes.
 In spite of this, peripheral blood smear examination still remains a low-cost, valuable and indispensable investigation to assess the morphology of different blood cell types.

 Constituents of Blood